chiforbogdan/atlas_cloud/README.md

 * Send packet statistics to the gateway and cloud
 * Get the device with the most trusted reputation within a category and provide reputation feedback

-## ATLAS IoT Security Cloud
+## ATLAS Cloud
-ATLAS IoT Security Cloud is a SaaS portal used to manage ATLAS gateways and ATLAS client devices.
+ATLAS Cloud is a SaaS portal used to manage ATLAS gateways and ATLAS client devices.
 The portal permits visualizing gateways and IoT client device telemetry data in **real-time**.
 More specifically, the portal allows the following main functions:
 * add gateways to the platform using a unique identity and a pre-shared key
 * visualize the gateway connection health
 * visualize the IoT clients connected to the gateway